WINERY

 The very existence of the Jabloňka natural monument is proof of the uniqueness of the local terroir.

-and clay deposits, and last but not least, black and gray slate, which provides a strong foundation for the flavor of the local wine.
+The vineyard's subsoil consists of sandy and clay deposits, and last but not least, black and grey slate, which provides a strong foundation for the flavour of the local wine.

 VINEYARD

-The winery now covers an area of approximately 1 ha and has 7,500 vines planted, with a maximum capacity of approximately 10,000 vines.
-The slope below the chateau is very steep, which is why the work in the vineyard is specific, almost without mechanization, all manual work from hoeing, through pruning, spraying, mowing to harvesting.
-They grow 3 varieties of white wine here – Riesling, Traminer červený, and Riesling červený.
-From next year, the vineyard will be included in a new vineyard route called “Jabloňka” and will therefore be able to produce quality wines with an appellation.
-The “head” line is mainly used here, which is best suited to the demanding, steep terrain; on flatter areas at the top of the black hill, a wire Rhine-Hessen line is built.
+The winery now covers an area of approximately 1 hectare and has 7 500 vines planted, with a maximum capacity of approximately 10 000 vines.
+The slope below the château is very steep and therefore the work in the vineyard is specific and is carried out almost without mechanisation.
+Everything is done manually, from hoeing to pruning, spraying, mowing and harvesting.
+Three varieties of white wine are grown here - Riesling, Red Traminer and Red Riesling.
+From next year, the vineyard will be included in a new vineyard route called “Jabloňka” and so will be able to produce quality wines with an appellation.
+The “head” line is mainly used here, which is best suited to the demanding steep terrain; on flatter areas at the top of the hill, a wire Rhine-Hessen line is built.

 PEOPLE IN WINERY